Ivory: Uses

 Ivory usage in the last thirty years has moved towards mass production of souvenirs and jewelry.
 In Japan, the increase in wealth sparked consumption of solid ivory hanko – name seals – which before this time had been made of wood.
 These hanko can be carved out in a matter of seconds using machinery and were partly responsible for massive African elephant decline in the 1980s, when the African elephant population went from 1.3 million to around 600,000 in ten years.

+Carving of walrus ivory is permitted for Arctic Indigenous peoples in the USA, but the export of raw ivory is prohibited; surveys by a team led by EcoVerde Global Consulting showed that raw walrus tusks from the USA are illegally exported to Indonesia (Bali) where they are carved in traditional motifs and exported back to the US market.